fixme-lausanne/plumbum/README.md

 ## Installation

 Bottle is provided with the framework.
-Pygemnts and Kyoto are optional.
+Pygments and Kyoto are optional.
 If Pygments can not be found, no coloring is provided.
 If Kyoto can not be found a simple in-memory dictionary is used for storage.